Proving Breach of Contract: Everything You Need to Know

 After it has been established that an enforceable contract was in place, you must prove that you satisfied your requirements under the contract terms.

 You must also prove that the other party did not perform their obligations under the contract terms.
 In other words, you must prove that the defendant caused a breach of contract.

 Next, you must prove how that particular breach resulted in specific damages.
 "Damages" is a term that includes any lost money, lost working time, or any other quantifiable expense that occurred as a result of the breach of contract.
 You must be able to prove that as a result of the breach of contract, you will lose money, a business opportunity, or experience some other clearly identifiable harm.

 If you need help proving a breach of contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.